 Q. Does Format Painter copy text?

 A. No, Format Painter only copies formatting, not the actual text.
-It only changes how your text looks, not what it says.
+It only changes the appearance of your words, leaving the content untouched.

 Q. Can I use Format Painter in tables?